Parks in this Network

 Real-Time Data - USGS Water Quality Monitoring Station

-As part of the network's water quality monitoring program, NGPN partnered with the USGS Wyoming Water Science Center to install and operate a continuous monitoring station on the Niobrara River at Agate Fossil Beds National Monument.
-The station provides real-time data on gauge height, temperature, specific conductance, pH, and dissolved oxygen during the ice-free season.
+As part of the Network's water quality monitoring program, NGPN partnered with the USGS North Dakota Water Science Center to install and operate a continuous monitoring station on the Knife River near Stanton.
+The station provides real-time data on gage height, temperature, specific conductance, pH, and dissolved oxygen during the ice-free season.
 Other park units monitored this year are Theodore Roosevelt National Park and Devils Tower National Monument.

 Click here to see a larger image, current weather, and air quality information about this location.
 Webcam is maintained by the NPS Air Resources Division.
 Photos are updated approximately every 15 minutes.